 Estimated time spent: 1 hour

-Now you’re ready to trial run your process.
-In our example, the management of a COVID-19 incident involves three roles: A regular employee (anybody in the organization, really), a manager, and possibly a specialist (if you have a Health & Safety manager, for instance).
+Now you’re ready to do a trial run of your process.
+In our example, the management of an incident involves three roles: A regular employee (anybody in the organization, really), a manager, and possibly a specialist (if you have a Health & Safety manager, for instance).

 You need to add some colleagues to these roles to test it.

-As people start new cases, you can track the status of each of the case:
+As people start new cases, you can track the status of each of the cases:

 And if you need to report on the case you can quickly print a report with an exact status of each case:

-As you well know the guidelines that health authorities provide change often.
+As you well know, the guidelines that health authorities provide change often.
 So what do you do when you need to change your process?
-Then you simply go back to edit your flow, add new tasks and instruction, and inform your organization.
+You simply go back to edit your flow, add new tasks and instruction, and inform your organization.
 This can be done in real-time and in minutes.

 Why not try for yourselves?
 Just create a free 14-day trial and use the included incident management template to create your own.